daphneding/GA_project_Dengue-SgWeather/README.md

 ## Problem Statement

-*To provide insights using weather and dengue case data for National Environment Agency's dengue awareness campaigns.*
+*To provide insights and recommendations for National Environment Agency's dengue awareness campaigns using weather and dengue case data.*

 ----